Protecting customer personal information and minimising risk is often put on the back-burner – until it happens to you.

 I’m a small business owner and understand that the small and medium business environment is very dynamic!
 Maintaining your customers and growing sales are challenging, not to mention the costs associated with sourcing and training new staff and abiding by regulations.

 It’s a passion of mine to help small and medium businesses protect their greatest asset; their customers and their businesses reputation.
-I’m providing my 35 years of corporate experience in risk management and minimisation in a cost-effective way for SME’s here at Privacy Proactive.
+I’m providing my 35 years of corporate experience, primarily in compliance and risk management in a cost-effective way for SME’s here at Privacy Proactive.

 What are the chances of this happening to me?